Serbia-Montenegro church row fuels Balkan tensions

 BELGRADE, Serbia (AP) — A Serbian government official on Wednesday branded Montenegro a “criminal” state and urged a “fierce” response over the neighboring country’s plans to introduce a new church law that has strained relations between the two former Balkan allies.

-The draft church law calls for all religious communities in Montenegro to provide proof that they owned their property before 1918, when the small Adriatic state lost its independence and became part of the Serb-dominated Kingdom of Serbs, Croats and Slovenes.
+The Montenegrin draft church law calls for all religious communities in the country to provide proof that they owned their property before 1918, when the small Adriatic state lost its independence and became part of the Serb-dominated Kingdom of Serbs, Croats and Slovenes.
 If they don’t, the property becomes state owned.

 The Serbian Orthodox Church and Serbian officials reacted with fury, saying Montenegro’s government wants to take over by force hundreds of Serb churches and monasteries on its territory.
 Montenegro, which split from much larger Serbia in 2006, denies the claims, saying it wanted to regulate property and financial matters carried out by different religious groups.